Ecojustice will press ahead with legal action against Alberta government's secretive inquiry

 The CBC reported Friday that the inquiry's terms of reference have been subtly amended in ways that suggest someone has realized the foreign funded "anti-Alberta campaign" it was instructed to unearth may never have happened.

-The Order in Council signed Thursday by Savage tweaked the wording of the terms to add qualifiers such as "foreign funding, if any."
+The order-in-council signed Thursday by Savage tweaked the wording of the terms to add qualifiers such as "foreign funding, if any."

 Savage also admitted in her news release Thursday that the foreign funding the inquiry was struck to ferret out is so far only an allegation.